 After detoxification, our residential drug treatment program includes professional counseling and a variety of services, such as:

 In addition to the structured services offered as part of the Ativan treatment program, clients have access to our other amenities, including chef-prepared meals, TVs in every room, swimming pools, jacuzzis, and more.

 If you or a loved one are addicted to Ativan, start the journey to sobriety by giving us a call.
-Our admissions staff is available to take your call anytime, 24 hours a day.
+Our admissions staff in Corona is available to take your call anytime, 24 hours a day.
 You don’t have to fight alone.
 Start your Ativan treatment now.